Constructed Wetland Plus

 Lab-scale water treatment experiments were conducted at various institutions, to test the use of adsorbents (GAC and zeolites) and to assess their ability to remove heavy metals and dissolved organic carbon from synthetic wastewater.
 Batch tests indicated good removal rates for certain heavy metals (like Fe and Cr), while column tests showed variable removal rates for different contaminants over time.
 Overall, activated carbon performed better than zeolites.
 Rapid Small-Scale Column Tests (RSSCT) were used to predict breakthrough behaviour of pollutants more quickly and with less water volume.
 The column tests caused precipitation and clogging issues due to the enrichment of wastewater with heavy metals.
 Building upon the progress made thus far, further investigation will focus on optimizing the RSSCT tests.
 This includes refining parameters such as particle sizes and flow regime.
 The analysis of trace organic compounds is also included in future research.

-For more details, consult Deliverable Report D3.2.
+For more details, consult the deliverable report.*

 Resource Recovery